anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 Beyond the SvcParamKeys, there is the question of what the field values of the Encrypted DNS Options defined in {{-dnr}} might be with EDHOC or ACE EDHOC.
-While most fields map, “authentication-domain-name” (ADN) and its corresponding ADN field may not matter in the EDHOC case.
+While most fields map, “authentication-domain-name” (ADN) and its corresponding ADN length field may not matter in the EDHOC case.

 - TBD but might be out-of-scope:
     - replace coap+...
 URI schemas with hostname literals